CommonAccord/Site-My/Doc/H/HowTo_Agreements.md

 3.4.Ti=End

 3.4.sec=This has the usual "Now Therefore" kind of language and hooks for signature.
-Signature blocks can be largely automated.
+Signature blocks can be largely automated, including for the differences needed for an individual signing for themself vs an individual signing for an organization.
+There is also a large kit of signature blocks, up to 6, in table format.

 3.5.Ti=Foot